-Upon the occurrence of a natural disaster, or upon an incident of war, riot or civil unrest, the impacted country, province, or region may not efficiently and quickly recover from such event, which could have a material adverse effect on the Company, its customers, and/or either of their businesses or operations.
-International conflict, terrorist attacks, public health crises, domestic and global trade disruptions, infrastructure disruptions, civil disobedience or unrest, natural disasters, national emergencies, acts of war, technological attacks and related events can result in volatility and disruption to local and global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Company, its customers, and/or either of their businesses or operations, which may have a material adverse effect on the Company's reputation, business, financial conditions or operations results.
+Upon the occurrence of a natural disaster, or upon an incident of war, riot or civil unrest, the impacted country, state, province, or region may not efficiently and quickly recover from such event, which could have a material adverse effect on the Company, its customers, and/or either of their businesses or operations.
+International conflict, terrorist attacks, public health crises, domestic and global trade disruptions, infrastructure disruptions, civil disobedience or unrest, natural disasters, national emergencies, acts of war, technological attacks and related events can result in volatility and disruption to local and global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Company, its customers, and/or either of their businesses or operating adverse effect on the Company's reputation, business, financial conditions or operations.

 Russia's invasion of Ukraine has led to sanctions being levied against Russia by the international community and may result in additional sanctions or other international action, any of which may have a destabilizing effect on commodity prices, supply chains and global economies more broadly.
+Conflict and political uncertainty also continues in the Middle East.
+In October 2023, Israel and Hamas engaged in a series of violent exchanges which resulted in a significant increase in tension in the region and may have far reaching effects on the global economy.
+Recent changes in United States government policy towards the conflicts in Ukraine and the Middle East and towards trade policy with Canada and other United States trading partners has continued the state of uncertainty in the geopolitical environment and in the national and global economies.
+New tariffs threatened or imposed by the United States, and any retaliatory tariffs imposed by other countries in response, may amplify ongoing trade issues among such countries and have potential negative impacts on supply chains.
 Volatility in commodity prices and supply chain disruptions may adversely affect the Company's business, financial condition and results of operations.
-The extent and duration of the current Russia-Ukraine conflict and related international action cannot be accurately predicted at this time and the effects of such conflict may magnify the impact of the other risks identified herein, including those relating to commodity price volatility and global financial conditions.
-The situation is rapidly changing and unforeseeable impacts, including on our shareholders and counterparties on which we rely and transact with, may materialize and may have an adverse effect on the Company's business, operating results and financial condition.
+The extent and duration of such conflicts and any related international action cannot be accurately predicted at this time and the effects of such conflict may magnify the impact of the other risks identified herein, including those relating to commodity price volatility and global financial conditions.